patriciogonzalezvivo/eyeo16/README.md

 ![Art therapy in general](imgs/arttherapy-00.png)

 Note:
-…so let’s spiral back to arts therapy for a minute.
+…so let’s spiral back to art therapy for a minute.

-The expressive art therapy approach use jumps between different artistic languages like music, painting, sculpture, dance, etc... to amplify discover, amplify and transfor mining in the body.
-Feels preaty much like been in a constant state of play... but this non verbal languages allows you to go very deep.
+The expressive art therapy approach flows between different artistic languages like music, painting, sculpture, and dance... to discover, amplify, and transform emotions and processes in the body.

+It feels like being in a state of play... but these non verbal languages allow you to dive very deep.

+Each different language gives you the ability to express your interior landscape in a different way.

 --